5 main pathways

-Imagine the freedom to live in Paris, launch a business in Berlin, or enjoy retirement in Portugal, all without the burden of visas, border restrictions, or endless paperwork.
-That's the everyday reality for millions of EU citizens.
-And it's precisely why so many people around the world are now asking, how do I get EU citizenship?
+Live in Paris, start a business in Berlin, or retire in Portugal, without visas, border restrictions, or extra paperwork.
+That is the everyday reality for millions of EU citizens, and it is why so many people ask how to get EU citizenship.

 EU Citizenship at a Glance: What It Really Means